openhades/saltstack-vsftpd-formula/README.rst

 ``vsftpd.config``
 ------------------

-Installs the ssh daemon configuration file included in this formula (under "vsftpd/files").
+Installs the vsftpd daemon configuration file included in this formula (under "vsftpd/files").
 This configuration file is populated by values from pillar. ``pillar.example`` results in the generation of the default ``vsftpd.conf`` file on Ubuntu 14.04 Trusty Tahr .